jmesgray/Jaegray/README.md

-### Hi there, I'm Jae 👋
+### Hi there 👋

-#### I'm currently building a blogging application with the Django framework.
-You can view my progress in the DjangoBlog repo :)
+#### Presently i'm building a blog application with the Django web framework.
+You can view my progression thus far in the 'DjangoBlog' repo.

+#### I'm also writing a web browser automation script :)